vrusinov/gmsite/posts/2023/leaving-google-joining-snowflake.md

 # 10 years in Google Storage SRE

 I've spent all of my Google time in various Storage SRE teams in Ireland.
-It wasn't an intention, it sort of just happend.
+It wasn't an intention, it sort of just happened.
 My Google story started in...

 ## May 2012 - younger me arrives to Dublin